katcipis/qconsp15/notes/intro-spark.md

 * Reprocess the entire graph on a new Node
 * Use checkpoints (similar to hadoop synchronization)
+* There is a write ahead log for the live streams.

 You are always on control.

-TODO: Ask Paco about the reprocess graph thing when spark is processing a live feed.

 ## MLlib